OpenLAIR/ClawChain/DEVELOPER.md

 ### Codex-specific behavior stays isolated

-If a change is only needed for Codex rollout capture, keep it in the Codex-specific modules.
-Do not pollute the shared shell-agent path with Codex-only rollout assumptions.
+If a change is only needed for Codex rollout capture, keep it inside the Codex-specific modules.

 ## Claude Code Notes

-Claude integration in this branch has a few important behavior rules.
+Claude integration has a few critical behavior rules.

 ### Session identity

-Claude session matching prefers real Claude session identifiers instead of path-based placeholders.
+Claude session matching should prefer real Claude session identifiers instead of path-based placeholders.

 Expected sources include: